pekermilas/Coursera_Capstone/Capstone_Project_TheBattleOfNeighborhoods/Introduction.md

 ## **Data and Usage**

-One of the essential elements in my work is the comparison of venues categorized under 'Food' section of foursquare data.
+- The project starts with the comparison of venues categorized under 'Food' section of foursquare data.
 By analyzing the food venues data, I intend to infer about following features of communities occupying these boroughs;

-1. **Diversity:** Variety of food venue origins in terms of their cuisine (i.e. African restaurant, Chines restaurant, etc.) indicate the diversity of the resident community.
+1. **Diversity:** Variety of food venue origins in terms of their cuisine (i.e. African restaurant, Chines restaurant, etc.), indicate the diversity of the resident community.
 Therefore, segmentation of food venue types can provide a reasonable measure for comparing the diversity levels of Brooklyn and Queens.